Chinese Peach Charms

 The two characters at the top are the same as that on the reverse

-of the other peach charm but are written in regular script.
+side of the other peach charm but are written in regular script.

-The inscription therefore reads fu gui (富贵) which means "wealth and
+The inscription therefore reads fu gui (富贵) which means

 The character at the bottom is quan